A new framework for constrained optimization via feedback control of Lagrange multipliers: Problem statement and proposed framework

 where $J_h(x)\in\R^{m,n}$ is the Jacobian matrix of $h$ evaluated in $x$. \end{theorem} In the rest of the paper, we call stationary point any couple $(\xstar, \lstar)$, with $\xstar\in\R^n$ and $\lstar \in\R^m$, which satisfies \eqref{FO} and the constraints, i.e.,

 In this work, we focus on first-order algorithms, i.e., on methods that achieve stationary points.
-In the non-convex case, finding a stationary point does not guarantee local optimality; however, the literature is rich in first-order methods in large-scale optimization and machine learning thanks to their low complexity concerning, e.g., second-order methods, which require computing and storing Hessian matrices as well; see, e.g., \cite{ber99,lue_book,good16}.
+In the non-convex case, finding a stationary point does not guarantee local optimality; however, the literature is rich in first-order methods in large-scale optimization and machine learning thanks to their low complexity when compared to, e.g., second-order methods, which require computing and storing Hessian matrices as well; see, e.g., \cite{ber99,lue_book,good16}.